-This Pullover Aloha Shirt features our Kaunaʻoa Pehu print on White fabric with Navy and Slate ink.
+This Pullover Aloha Shirt features our Huli Ka Lima print on White fabric with Marine and Slate ink.

 Inspired by the ivy-league shirts of the early 1900s, the fabric designs are pure Hawai‘i, and the look is pleasingly fresh.
-The Buttondown is an open front, tapered shirt with a full length placket, while The Pullover features a half placket and is designed slightly wider to allow over-the-head dressing with ease.
+The Pullover features a half placket and is designed slightly wider to allow over-the-head dressing with ease.
 Coconut buttons are featured on the stand-up, button-down collar and on the front placket.
 Tuck it in or leave it out over the trousers for a more casual look.
 Either way, it's the perfect touch of crisp aloha!